Observations at the hive entrance

 |

-Photo 14: White, shiny sugar crystals on the landing board may indicate a lack of water. |
+Photo 14: White, shiny sugar crystals on the alighting board may indicate a water shortage. |

 ||